alokbhat123/assignment/prudential/Readme.txt

-o    Documents how to run / build / test your creation.

-o    Documents anything you might implement with more time (features, fixes, technical debt, corrections etc).

 --------------------- Features ----------------------------

 1) Conslidated view of temparature difference (spline chart) and temparature magnitude (using bar charts).
-2) On hovering, the tooltips are synchronized to  give effect o synchronized tooltips.
+2) On hovering on chart, the tooltips  appear and give effect of synchronized tooltips.
-3) On click of chart, Grid Modal appears which gives us the drill-down to detailed view of weather parameters.
+3) On click of chart, Grid Modal appears which gives the drill-down to detailed view of weather parameters.

 --------------- Running this project -------------------------

 1) If using tomcat server:-
-  a) copy paste the whole folder into webapps directory of apache tomcat and then run main.html page.
+  a) copy paste the whole folder into webapps directory of apache tomcat and then run assignment/prudential/src/main.html page.

 2) If Running on local machine:-
- a) open the project folder and double click main.html page.
+ a) open the project folder and double click assignment/prudential/src/main.html page.

 --------------- To Do List (in case more time is allotted) ---